Yiannis1234/ocado-foresight-presentation/final_script_10min.md

 **3. New Business Plan (The Orange Layer):**
 We stop being a construction company.
 Instead, we sell **'The Brain'** (our Software).
-We license our technology to supermarkets so they can run their own local networks."
+We license our technology to supermarkets so they can upgrade *their* stores, rather than building our own."

 **[CLICK TO NEXT SLIDE]**